mekb-turtle/pokeget/README.md

 [![GitHub issues](https://img.shields.io/github/issues/talwat/pokeget)](https://github.com/talwat/pokeget/issues)
 ![GitHub closed pull requests](https://img.shields.io/github/issues-pr-closed/talwat/pokeget)

-Pokeget is a bash script you can use to display cool sprites of pokemon in your terminal.
+pokeget is a bash script you can use to display cool sprites of pokemon in your terminal.

 ## Table of contents